jerry048/Dedicated-Seedbox/README.md

 # Status update
-Hey everyone, I'm sorry to say that I have to take a break from this project for a while.
-I've been swamped with other stuff, and I need some time to catch up.
-I hope to resume working on it around Christmas if everything goes well.
+Hello.
+I am back at updating the script.
+The ETA of the next update would be late Feb.

-Here are some of the things I want to work on when I come back (in order, or not):
+Here are some of the things that hopefully would be made into the update:
-- Tidy up the code to be more maintainable
+- Tidy up the code to be more maintainable (50% Done)
-- qBittorrent 4.6.0
+- qBittorrent 4.6.2 & 4.5.5
-- BBR v3 / TCP-Brutal
 - Debian 12
 - Ubuntu support
 - ARM support